Recycling in Hillsboro

 Avoid Recycling Mistakes

 The two most frequent (and costly) recycling mistakes are putting plastic bags and glass in with your commingled recyclables.
 Both of these create hazards for the sorting machines once they come into the recycling facility.
 Glass should always be placed into the red recycle bin provided by your waste hauler.
-Plastic grocery bags can be recycled at most grocery stores near the shopping carts at the front of the store.
+Plastic grocery bags may still be recycled at some larger grocers.
+Use the "What to Recycle and Where" tool to locate participating stores.

 Additional Recycling Resources